-- Are actions being delivered and progressed as has been set out in the funding agreement? - Are ambitions and priorities on target to be achieved? - Governance and management Is there an effective, up-to-date business plan being used to plan activity, and is it on track? - Is progress and performance of the organisation being effectively evaluated by the board and executive? - Is there effective executive leadership and is this being held to account by strong governance? - Are policies and procedures in place in compliance with legal/regulatory requirements and the terms and conditions, and is the organisation complying with those policies and procedures, for example in respect of equality and diversity, safeguarding and child protection?

-- Is there evidence of clear plans to develop the organisation's sustainability and resilience? - Does the board operate independently of the executive leadership? - Does the board meet regularly with the executive team and review progress on the funding agreement? - Does the leadership invest in the development and training of staff? - Does the leadership have access to up-to-date data on the organisation's performance to help inform its decision making? - How does the organisation manage and mitigate risk?
+Activity Is the activity/programme being delivered as set out in the funding agreement?
+Are there any current risks to the achievement of targets and success measures?
+Investment Principles Are actions being delivered and progressed as has been set out in the funding agreement?
+Are ambitions and priorities on target to be achieved?
+Governance and management Is there an effective, up-to-date business plan being used to plan activity, and is it on track?
+Is progress and performance of the organisation being effectively evaluated by the board and executive?
+Is there effective executive leadership and is this being held to account by strong governance?
+Are policies and procedures in place in compliance with legal/regulatory requirements and the terms and conditions, and is the organisation complying with those policies and procedures, for example in respect of equality and diversity, safeguarding and child protection?
+Is there evidence of clear plans to develop the organisation's sustainability and resilience?
+Does the board operate independently of the executive leadership?
+Does the leadership invest in the development and training of staff?
+Does the leadership have access to up-to-date data on the organisation's performance to help inform its decision making?
+How does the organisation manage and mitigate risk?
 Is the board involved in risk review?

-Financial viability

-- Does the organisation assess financial risk? - Is the projected income realistic, and does the organisation produce accurate financial information? - Are financial controls, monitoring and reporting suitable? - Is the quality of financial documents submitted to the board appropriate? - Is the organisation successfully building on existing earned/contributed income and actively looking for new sources of income? - Is the organisation effective at maintaining and building reserves?
+Financial viability Does the organisation assess financial risk?
+Is the projected income realistic, and does the organisation produce accurate financial information?
+Are financial controls, monitoring and reporting suitable?
+Is the quality of financial documents submitted to the board appropriate?
+Is the organisation successfully building on existing earned/contributed income and actively looking for new sources of income?
+Is the organisation effective at maintaining and building reserves?
+Reputational risk Are there any risks or allegations of fraud or corruption?
+Are conflicts of interest managed appropriately?
+Has there been any damaging press and/or social media coverage?
+Has there been any failures to comply with policies and procedures, for example in respect of equality and diversity and safeguarding?
+Is there potential for reputational risk to the Arts Council or other stakeholders?
+Are there regular discussions at the board about actual or potential reputational risks?

-Reputational risk

-- Are there any risks or allegations of fraud or corruption? - Are conflicts of interest managed appropriately? - Has there been any damaging press and/or social media coverage? - Has there been any failures to comply with policies and procedures, for example in respect of equality and diversity and safeguarding?

-- Is there potential for reputational risk to the Arts Council or other stakeholders? - Are there regular discussions at the board about actual or potential reputational risks?